If you come to Orkney with a dream of cliffs, islands and setting sun, then the beach below Annie’s Place, Birsay is the place for you.

 If you seek history on your doorstep, around you at Annie’s Place lies the ancient capital of Orkney, and the 16th Century Earls Palace is the view from your kitchen window.
 Annie's Place is the ground floor of the listed Old Manse which adjoins the kirkyard of the historic St Magnus Church where many visitors come in search of their Orcadian ancestors.

 If you long to see exciting skies and sunsets, then enjoy the skyscapes on view from the garden wall overlooking the shoreline of Birsay Bay.
 In spring or summer just relax on our shoreline bench and enjoy the wonderful sunsets dipping into the sea, and then marvel at the fact that around midsummer the skies hardly darken at all!
 In the winter months, on clear nights, you can feast your eyes on the Milky Way immediately above your head and if you are in luck, you may glimpse the wonders of the Northern Lights across the northern shoreline.
+2022 has been a spectacular month for The "Merry Dancers" to be seen from the shoreline at Annie's Place.

 At Annie’s Place you have access to our walled manse garden where you can barbeque or just sit and read in the garden or summer house among bright summer flowers.